Leatherman 831189 Squirt PS4 Red Keychain Tool with Plier

 "Split Pea" Super Small Lighter

 Speaking of fire, another easy way to get a flame going is to use a match.
 But because they're susceptible to even a splash of water, matches can fail when you need them most.
-Fortunately, this nickel-plated match safe, produced from an original 1900 patent, will keep them dry for you.
+Fortunately, this ceramic vessel, thrown and crafted by hand, will keep them dry for you.
 Plus, the rough sides are perfect for striking a matchstick.
-Available at Schoolhouse Electric & Supply Co.; $10.
+Available at Schoolhouse Electric & Supply Co.; $58.